 It is imperative that students are able to log-in to myGate, as it allows you to pay bills; add/drop courses; print class schedules; and check your final grades.
-Go to murraystate.edu and click on Quicklinks and then myGate at the top of the page.
+Click on Quicklinks and then myGate at the top of the page.
 You can also go to our student website, RacerNet, to gain access to the system.
 Call the Service Desk at (270) 809-2346 if you still cannot log-in after view the help document below.

 RacerMail: How to set up your email account